Wichita language: Dialects

-When the Europeans began to settle North America, Wichita separated into three dialects; Waco, Tawakoni, and Kirikiri:s (aka, Wichita Proper).
+When the Europeans began to settle North America, Wichita separated into three dialects; Waco, Tawakoni, and Kirikirʔi꞉s (aka, Wichita Proper).
 However, when the language was threatened and the number of speakers decreased, dialect differences largely disappeared.

 Status

 As late as 2007 there were three living native speakers, but the last known fluent native speaker, Doris Lamar-McLemore, died on 30 August 2016.
 This is a sharp decline from the 500 speakers estimated by Paul L. Garvin in 1950.

 Classification

 Wichita is a member of the Caddoan language family, along with modern Caddo, Pawnee, Arikara, and Kitsai.

 Phonology

-The phonology of Wichita is unusual, with no pure labial consonants (though there are two labiovelars /kʷ/ and /w/.
+The phonology of Wichita is unusual, with no pure labial consonants (though there are two labiovelars /kʷ/ and /w/).
 There is only one nasal (depending on conflicting theory one or more nasal sounds may appear, but all theories seem to agree that they are allophones of the same phoneme, at best), and possibly a three vowel system using only height for contrast.